Water Scorpion Facts & Information Guide 2022 (Nepidae)

 Water scorpions make up the insect family Nepidae, which is a family of aquatic Heteropteran insects that come from the insect order Hemiptera.
 There are approximately 150 different species of water scorpion found worldwide, 13 of which are found in the United States and Canada.

-They are technically related to giant water bugs, both belonging to the family Nepidae, and have a somewhat similar morphology, but water scorpions and giant water bugs belong to entirely different genera and are classified separately.
+They are technically related to giant water bugs, both belonging to the super family Nepoidea, and have a somewhat similar morphology, but water scorpions and giant water bugs belong to entirely different genera and are classified separately.

 The front legs of the water scorpion are used as grappling limbs, and they have a tail end that is used in a snorkel fashion; water scorpions can stick this appendage above the water surface and use it to obtain oxygen, but they cannot attack or sting with it.
 While the different species of Nepidae tend to vary in shape and size, they are typically dark brown or black in color and approximately 1-2 inches (25-52 millimeters) in length.